readium/readium-css/css/ReadMe.md

 On desktop, `--responsive-columns` is the `min-width` at which the model must be used.
 Default is `60em`, a relative unit since it is responsive by default and will switch depending on the window’s dimensions and the font size.

-Should you want it never or always applied, you can either define a `min-width` small or large enough, or remove the media queries entirely in `ReadiumCSS-pagination.css` and `ReadiumCSS-colNumber_pref.css`.
+Should you want it never or always applied, you can either define a `min-width` large or small enough, or remove the media queries entirely in `ReadiumCSS-pagination.css` and `ReadiumCSS-colNumber_pref.css`.

-On mobile, `--mobile-columns` is the orientation in which the model must be used.
-Default is `landscape`.
+On mobile, `--min-device-columns` and `--max-device-columns` is the range of (minimum and maximum) device widths in which the model must be used.
+We are forcing the orientation in `landscape`.

-We recommend not trying to always apply it because 2 columns in portrait orientation will provide users with quite a terrible reading experience.
+We recommend not trying to apply it in portrait orientation because 2 columns will provide users with quite a terrible reading experience in this configuration.

 Those custom medias may be extended at some point, depending on implementers’ feedbacks and issues.